ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletingclusters.md

 You can delete clusters from VMware vCenter Server® instances when you do not need them.

+Deleting clusters from vCenter Server instances with VMware vSphere® 6.5 is not supported.
+{: note}

 ## Before you delete clusters from vCenter Server instances
 {: #vc_deletingclusters-before}

-* Deleting clusters from vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * {{site.data.content.para-vcenterremoveclusters}}
-* You can delete only clusters that are added as part of Day 2 operations.
-Clusters that are created during initial deployment can't be deleted.
+* You can delete any cluster except for the first cluster (the one that is created during initial deployment).
-* You can delete a single cluster at a time.
-To delete more than one cluster, you must do it in sequence.
-Wait for the previous cluster to be deleted before you delete the next cluster.
+* You can delete multiple clusters at a time.
+You can also delete a cluster while another cluster is being created or deleted.
 * Ensure that all nodes in a cluster are powered on and operational before you delete the cluster.
-* You can add or delete a cluster while another cluster is being created or deleted.
 * When you delete a cluster, all VMs from the cluster are also deleted and they can't be recovered.
 If you want to keep the VMs, migrate them to other clusters.
 * When you delete a cluster, all storage and subnets that are associated with the cluster are deleted as well.
-To view the storage and subnets associated with a cluster, see the cluster details page.
+To view the storage and subnets that are associated with a cluster, see the cluster details page.
 * You do not have to delete any services that are installed on the cluster, including services on a gateway cluster.
 The services are automatically deleted when you delete the cluster.

 ## Procedure to delete clusters from vCenter Server instances